 Once the heat of the summer is over and the crowds have dissipated, London transforms into a city punctuated by bursts of orange and red under a blue crisp sky.
-Here we list our favourite spots for an autumnal stroll - all except one of these suggestions are absolutely free to enter and all are easily reached by public transport.
+Here we list our favourite London parks to visit in autumn for beautiful leaves - all except one of these suggestions are absolutely free to enter and all are easily reached by public transport.

 1. Hampstead Heath

 The ultimate great outdoors wide open space in London.

 Huge expanse of open countryside and ancient woodland.
 Lose your way stomping through crunching leaves under the trees, or sit on Parliament Hill under crisp blue skies and enjoy one of the best views of the London Skyline with a flask of something hot.

 Follow your walk with a hot toddy at the Spaniards Inn or a cup of tea at Kenwood House.

 2. Epping Forest

 Feel like you’ve truly escaped the City by heading east to Epping Forest.
 A huge wild expanse covering more than 2400 hectares of grassland and woodland, once you leave the road behind you feel as though you have travelled back in time.
 Jays and wood pigeons clatter in the branches overhead, while grey squirrels rummage through the fallen leaves.
 You can visit the forest from various points along the Central line – we’ve used both Snaresbrook and Theydon Bois underground stations to walk there.

 Planning a trip to London in autumn? - check out these other related blogs: